Animal Profile

 Behavior Condition: 2.
 Blue

-How is this dog around strangers?: Famous is friendly, outgoing and tolerant with visitors and strangers.
+How is this dog around strangers?: Famous is friendly, outgoing and playful around strangers.
+Famous has no experience with visitors.

 Has this dog ever had any medical issues?: No